 Generic name: naloxegol

 Note: This document contains side effect information about naloxegol.
-Some of the dosage forms listed on this page may not apply to the brand name Movantik.
+Some dosage forms listed on this page may not apply to the brand name Movantik.

 Common side effects of Movantik include: abdominal pain.
 Other side effects include: diarrhea and flatulence.
 Continue reading for a comprehensive list of adverse effects.

 Applies to naloxegol: oral tablet.

 Along with its needed effects, naloxegol (the active ingredient contained in Movantik) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.